Hazqeel09/getdoav3/README.md

 2. Create custom order of Doa for Doa after prayer
 3. Download Doa image
 4. Share Doa with link or QR
-5. Endpoint to collab with SedekahJe
+5. Endpoint to collab with SedekahJe :white_check_mark:

 ### Third Phase (Sub Functions #1)